 Lean Six Sigma revolves around the customer who ultimately defines value.
 Any proposed change in process or product is evaluated in terms of value to the customer.
 In a supply chain, the end user is the external customer.
 The recipients of the outputs of each operational step along the supply chain are the internal customers.

 The Lean Six Sigma methodology aims for an ideal process flow that is optimised and free of defects and wastage.
-LSS focuses on eliminating waste, reducing process variation and reducing defects at each step in the supply chain.
+LSS focuses on eliminating waste, and reducing process variation and defects at each supply chain step.